During the winter months, customers need to be particularly mindful in preventing their pipes from freezing.

 - Don’t open your pit or tamper with the valve inside.
 It’s against local code for anyone but Utility personnel to work in the meter pits and vaults.
 Without the proper tools the valves can be fragile and this damage can be charged back to the customer.
 Also, being underground chambers, the pits can sometimes collect dangerous gases from other sources.

-- When freezing is a possibility, there are some things you can do to help prevent disasters.
+When freezing (below 32 degrees) is a possibility, there are some things you can do to help prevent disasters.
 Open vanity and cabinet doors to expose pipes to the inside, warmer temperatures.

-- Use wrap insulation on pipes in unheated areas.
+- Wrap insulation on pipes in unheated areas.

-If your pipes do freeze, first call the Columbus Utilities.
-If the problem is in our meter pit, we will thaw it out and get you back in service.
-If the problem is beyond the meter in your plumbing, we will be able to identify it and you will then need to contact a plumber.
+If your pipes do freeze, please call us first at (812) 372-8861.
+If the problem is in our meter pit, we will repair and get water service back to your home.
+If the problem is beyond the meter in your plumbing, we will be able to identify it and recommend you contact a plumber.